The Life and Work of Alan Allbon

 The examples of the Dart and other models that were manufactured at Sunbury may be distinguished today by the fact that they bore serial numbers.
 These numbers were hand-engraved on the underside of the crankcase.
 The highest such number reported to date for the Dart is my own illustrated engine number 295, although there were likely considerably more than this.

 However, events were unfolding which would terminate production at Sunbury before the Dart had time to really get into its stride in sales terms.
-We’ll never know how the firm might have responded to the sudden massive overall increase in the demand for their engines created by the success of the Dart combined with the ongoing demand for the Javelin, because another and far more serious factor was about to cast a very long shadow over Allbon’s activities.
+We’ll never know how the firm might have responded to the sudden massive overall increase in the demand for their engines created by the immediate success of the Dart combined with the ongoing demand for the Javelin, because another and far more serious factor was about to cast a very long shadow over Allbon’s activities.
 This was the infamous purchase tax case, of which more in the following section.

 The Purchase Tax Case and its Impact